 Not everyone thinks that hiking in the rain is a great idea.
 The visibility will be reduced, and it is going to be cold and wet.
 If you are not adequately prepared for this weather, you will have a bad experience.

-But, it took a few years of practice, for some individuals, to be good at hiking in the rain.
-And when you are doing that for a long time, you get better at it.
-So, it would be wise for you to practice some skills at home, before you head to the outdoor adventure in the wet weather.
+However, it may take a few years of practice, for some individuals, to be good at hiking in the rain.
+And when you are doing it for a long time, you get better at it.
+So, it would be wise for you to practice some skills at home, before you head out on an outdoor adventure in wet weather.

 1. Positive Attitude

-Having a positive attitude is the essential factor in having a great time during a rainy hiking trip.
-You will probably have an amazing experience if you mentally prepare yourself for all kind of situations and still have fun.
-You can play some games in your tent, dance to keep you warm or you can even sing.
+Having a positive attitude is an essential factor in having a great time during a rainy hiking trip.
+You will probably have an amazing experience if you first mentally prepare yourself for all kinds of situations and are still able to have fun.
+You can play some games in your tent, dance to keep yourself warm or you can even sing.

-If you are going to hike in the rain, you will get wet, and there is no way to avoid these situations.
-But, that is why it is important to choose the right gear that will keep your dry and warm when the weather is terrible.
-For example, the waterproof material will protect your from the water, but it will also hold your body heat in, thanks to the barrier that forms.
-That will lead to increased perspiration and condensation.
+If you are going to hike in the rain, you will get wet, and there is no way to avoid it.
+But, that is why it is important to choose the right gear that will keep you dry and warm when the weather is terrible.
+For example, waterproof material will protect your from getting wet, but it will also hold your body heat in, thanks to the barrier that it forms.
+This will lead to increased perspiration and condensation.

-But, bear in mind that no matter how expensive your gear is, it will not adequately protect you from the water.
+But, bear in mind that no matter how expensive your gear is, it may not adequately protect you from the rain.
 So, you need to be mentally prepared that you are going to get wet, whether you like it or not.
 That rule also goes to the shoes that are waterproofed.
-Your feet will sweat while you walk for miles because these shoes don’t breathe well.
+No matter how good your boots, your feet may also get wet as you walk for miles through the rain.